zapalabs/zapa/README.md

 - Build and debug the official zcash node and cli.
 - Build and debug the WIP zcashvm which is an avalanche virtual machine.

-After cloning, be sure to fetch submodules:
+After cloning, fetch submodules:

 `git submodule update --init --recursive`

+Open in VS Code by selecting "Open Workspace from file", then `zsno.code-workspace`.

 ## Building and debugging zcash